future-challenger/Swift-GCD/README.md

 ```

 #### Disaptch Once
-This `dispatch_once` on longer exists in Swift 3.0.
+This `dispatch_once` on longer exists in swift 5.0.

 According to Apple's migration guide:
 ```